JavaScript Function Definitions

 The Function() Constructor

-Functions can also be defined with a built-in JavaScript function constructor called
+Functions can also be defined with the JavaScript Function() constructor, but this is rarely used.

 Example